amdigital-co-uk/docs-playbook/docs/Ways-of-Working/AMPFlow/AMPFlow-Terminology.md

 Note: here “tool” does not refer to a software tool or service, often also referred to as tools or tooling.
 The mechanisms within the Delivery System toolkit may leverage software and describe how it is used.

-## Minimum Viable Guardrails
+!!! note "Minimum Viable Guardrails"

-Minimum Viable Guardrails (or MVG's) is a term used to describe the foundational controls of the AMPFlow system.
-It's purpose is to provide a foundational framework that balances standardisation, adaptability and autonomy by promoting lean practices that enable teams to start solving problems with just the minimum amount of information required
+    Minimum Viable Guardrails (or MVGs) is a principal where a system or mechanism provides only the controls absolutely necessary to ensure success, while promoting autonomy.

+    It's purpose is to provide a foundational framework that balances standardisation, adaptability and autonomy by promoting lean practices that enable teams to start solving problems with just the minimum amount of information required.

+    Controls in **AMPFlow** can be considered MVGs.